-1) Keyboard A standard or adapted keyboard, such as IntelliKeys, can be used by some students.
+1) Keyboard A standard or adapted keyboard, can be used by some students.
 Adapted keyboards may offer helpful adaptations such as large keys, color contrast, or raised letters.
 One note of caution: when allowing students to write with an adapted keyboard, they should have access to the entire alphabet.

 2) Scribe Some students may benefit from dictating to a scribe, either verbally or with an augmentative communication system.
 This is considered writing because the students’ original thoughts and ideas are being written down, and the text can then be read repeatedly.

 3) Alternative Pencils Alternative pencils are available for students who are not able to successfully write with a utensil or keyboard.
 They can be custom made to allow students who communicate with gestures, eye gaze, scanning, or a single switch to access the alphabet.
 Teachers can purchase programs such as Writing with Alternate Pencils from the Center for Literacy and Disability Studies or create their own alternative pencils for students.

 Check out the following TACtic (for free) from the T-TAC ODU library:

 Allington, R. L., & Gabriel, R. E. (2012).
 Every child, every day.
 Educational Leadership, 69(6), 10-15.

 Carnahan, C. R., Williamson, P. S., Hollingshead, A., & Israel, M. (2012).
 Using technology to support balanced literacy for students with significant disabilities.
 Teaching Exceptional Children, 45(1), 20-29.